 It is important to note that a whole pita bread contains very little amount of refined carbohydrates which should be avoided for health reasons.
 This is because according to research, refined carbohydrates can result to abnormal cholesterol, obesity and type 2 diabetes.

-And yet another important health benefit of carbs in pita bread is that it is overly rich in it’s nutritional values
+And yet another important health benefit is that it is overly rich in it’s nutritional values

 A piece of white pita bread contains over 10% of vitamin B thiamin, niacin, riboflavin as well as folate.
 White pita bread is also richly endowed with high selenium content of about 16.3 micrograms which is approximately more than 30% of the recommended 45% microgram intake.